-DIM2:Dimension2, TV: Total
+Desc: P: Power, FT: Flash Time, TC: Total KWH, POL: Peak Off Load, PL: Peak Load, POLF: Peak Off Load Fee, PLF: Peak Load Fee, TC: Total Cost, D: Discount, DIM1: Dimension1, DIM2:Dimension2, TV: Total Variant

 The second step, after getting the variables that were processed previously then continued with determining the number of clustering using the elbow method to get the best number of clusters (k).
 Figure 4 shows the number of groups based on the results of the predictor variables previously described using the Elbow method.
 The correct number of clusters is determined by looking at the line graph when skewed.
 From Figure 4, the chart starts to descend at points 3 and 4